Schwarzschild Instanton in Emergent Gravity: Geometric Analysis

 We can use the Riemann tensor components to compute the Euler characteristic given by:

 where $\theta_{AB}$ is the second fundamental form of the boundary $\partial M$.
 It is defined by

 where $\omega_{AB}$ are the actual connection 1-forms and $\omega_{0AB}$ are the connection 1-forms if the metric were locally a product form near the boundary \cite{egh-report}.
-The connection 1-form $\omega_{0AB}$ will have only tangential components on $\partial M$ and so the second fundamental form $\theta_{AB}$ will have only normal components on $\partial M$.\\
+The connection 1-form $\omega_{0AB}$ will have only tangential components on $\partial M$ and so the second fundamental form $\theta_{AB}$ will have only normal components on $\partial M$.
+The bulk part of the Euler characteristic is given by: